 Additionally, the required maintenance on an outdated application became an increasing recurring cost.
 Lastly, the City experienced increased costs by gathering information in more traditional methods that could have been streamlined and automated by using their own citizens to help provide important information on the City infrastructure and services.

 To address these City and citizen needs, the City of Ann Arbor began a search for a new CRS system that would afford citizens the opportunity to more easily submit requests.
 In addition, the City sought a more cost-effective tool that harnessed the voice of their citizens to reduce costs and staff time.

-Allows customers to capture an image with mobile device and send request immediately
+- Allows customers to capture an image with a mobile device and send a request immediately

-Provides customer service improvement with the geolocation capability of phone
+- Provides customer service improvement with the geolocation capability of a phone

 Critical success factors for a successful implementation of a mCRS and wCRS: